DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

 ### Warn the user of the consequences of inviting someone from outside of their organisation

 Inviting a user outside of your organisation means they’ll be able to view all applications to courses they look after.
-They'll also be able to make decisions about applications and view sensitive information, if given permission.
+They’ll also be able to make decisions about applications and view sensitive information, if given permission.

 This might be fine, but without guidance, the user might accidentally invite someone from say one accredited body to be able to see courses that are ratified by another.